 Contrary to popular belief, malpractice goes beyond giving patients the wrong medicines.
 It can also occur when a doctor makes a wrong diagnosis or fails to respond to your symptoms with care that satisfies generally accepted professional standards.

 For instance, your doctor might tell you you suffer from another condition with similar symptoms and then revise their opinion to a TIA diagnosis following further testing.

-- Delaying treatment,
+- Delaying treatment

-- Ignoring risk factors, such as a patient’s family history, personal habits or previous record of circulatory issues.
+- Ignoring risk factors, such as a patient’s family history, personal habits, or previous record of circulatory issues

 One of the biggest problems with malpractice is that it often results in unnecessary procedures.
 In addition to the fact that strokes already feature high-risk symptoms, their location inside the brain heightens the risks of mistreatment, such as incorrect surgeries.

 What Are Your Legal Options in Medical Malpractice Lawsuits?

 Because prompt, proper care is critical to surviving a stroke, misdiagnosis is particularly serious.
 Unfortunately, the law requires victims and their families to jump through a few hoops to pursue justice.

 For instance, plaintiffs must file “Affidavits of Merit” stating that their attorneys reviewed their cases with qualified medical professionals.